 - Agencies acting on behalf of OPL for the collection of OPL property or unpaid fines or fees.

-- OPL will disclose personal information to a parent or legal guardian of a child, under 16 years of age, whose names are recorded on the child’s library record, if they show the child’s card as well as their own personal ID.
+- OPL will disclose personal information to a parent or legal guardian of a child, under 16 years of age, whose names are recorded on the child’s library record, if they show their own personal ID to verify their identity.

 - OPL will disclose relevant personal information about the individual enrolled in the Visiting Library Services, to an authorized support person/family member, or staff of long-term care facilities, for the purposes of service delivery, as authorized by the individual.